Doing business with China | 中国商务

 The SCI is dedicated to introduce the Chinese language, Chinese culture and cross-cultural communication, as well as develop and establish links between the UK and China, focusing on business, industry and healthcare.

 Business and Industry

-• The SCI is a founding member of the China-UK Business Research Centre established in collaboration with Academy of International Business (UK & Ireland Chapter) and British Academy of Management.
+- The SCI is a founding member of the China-UK Business Research Centre established in collaboration with Academy of International Business (UK and Ireland Chapter) and British Academy of Management.

-The SCI promotes mutual understanding of health beliefs and international collaborations.
+The SCI promotes mutual understanding of health beliefs and international collaborations, by:

 The SCI provides an important insight into Chinese Business and Culture and its underlying philosophy which enables UK companies to communicate appropriately with their Chinese counterparts in daily conversations and business negotiations.
 The training of Chinese language and business culture can be tailored to suit a business customer's individual needs.